Azure/azure-sdk/docs/dotnet/introduction.md

 - `Azure.AI` for artificial intelligence, including machine learning
 - `Azure.Analytics` for client libraries that gather or process analytics data
+- `Azure.Communication` communication services
 - `Azure.Core` for libraries that aren't service specific
+- `Azure.Cosmos` for object database technologies
 - `Azure.Data` for client libraries that handle databases or structured data stores
-- `Azure.Diagnostics` for client libraries that gather data for diagnostics, including logging
+- `Azure.DigitalTwins` for DigitalTwins related technologies
 - `Azure.Identity` for authentication and authorization client libraries
 - `Azure.Iot` for client libraries dealing with the Internet of Things
 - `Azure.Management` for client libraries accessing the control plane (Azure Resource Manager)